This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not use lotions or powders on the skin under your halo brace.
 Lotions and powders can cause sores and irritation.

-How to eat and drink in a halo brace:
+How to swallow food, liquid, and pills in a halo brace:

 - Carry a cup and straws with you.
 This may make it easier for you to drink without bending your neck.